jwaldroop/phishing-url-project/README.md

 Thank you to the original authors of the data article for paving the way for our project.
 This project is a WIP and will be updated over time.

+The final version of this projects report can be found here: https://github.com/jwaldroop/phishing-url-project/blob/main/Predicting_Phishing_URLs%20_Final_Report.pdf
 ---

 ## Project Structure and Methods